silencecm/wp-twitter-card-generator/README.md

 ## Description ##

-This is my first WordPress plugin.
-It generates Twitter meta tags for regular WordPress post types.
+Generate Twitter meta tags for regular WordPress post types.
 To configure which type of twitter card the plugin will generate, visit the plugin settings page.
 More information about Twitter Cards can be Found [Here](https://dev.twitter.com/docs/cards).